Self-Replication via Tile Self-Assembly: Preliminaries

 \begin{definition} We call an STAM* system $\mathcal{R} = (T,C,\tau)$ a \emph{shape self-replicator for shape $S$} if $C$ consists exactly of infinite copies of each tile from $T$ as well as of a single supertile $\sigma$ of shape $S$, there exists $c \in \mathbb{N}$ such that $S$ self-assembles in $\mathcal{R}$ with waste size $c$, and the count of assemblies of shape $S$ increases infinitely. \end{definition}

 \begin{definition} We call an STAM* system $\mathcal{R} = (T,C,\tau)$ a \emph{self-replicator for $\sigma$ with waste size $c$} if $C$ consists exactly of infinite copies of each tile from $T$ as well as of a single supertile $\sigma$, there exists $c \in \mathbb{N}$ such that for every terminal assembly $\alpha \in \termasm{T}$ either (1) $\alpha \approx \sigma$, or (2) $|\alpha| \le c$, and the count of assemblies $\approx \sigma$ increases infinitely.\footnote{We use $\approx$ rather than $\equiv$ since otherwise either both the seed assemblies and produced assemblies are terminal, meaning nothing can attach to a seed assembly and the system can't evolve, or neither are terminal and it becomes difficult to define the product of a system.
-However, our construction in Section \ref{sec:deconstruct} can be modified to produce assemblies satisfying either the $\approx$ or $\equiv$ relation with the seed assemblies.} If $c==1$, we simply say $\mathcal{R}$ is a self-replicator for $\sigma$. \end{definition}
+However, our construction in Section \ref{sec:deconstruct} can be modified to produce assemblies satisfying either the $\approx$ or $\equiv$ relation with the seed assemblies.} If $c=1$, we simply say $\mathcal{R}$ is a self-replicator for $\sigma$. \end{definition}

 The multiple aspects of STAM* tiles and systems give rise to a variety of metrics with which to characterize and measure the complexity of STAM* systems, beyond metrics seen for models such as the aTAM or even STAM.
-For a brief discussion, please see Section \ref{sec:prelims-append}.
+For a brief discussion, please see the end of Section~\ref{sec:prelims-append}.